Governance within a multi-academy trust

 Frome Vale Academy Council

-Martyn Poole (Health and Safety)
+Martyn Poole – Health and Safety

 Martyn was born in Bristol and is married to Sue.
 They have two children.
 He was educated at Bristol Technical School and worked majority of his life in the Aircraft Industry, starting in the early days of Concorde and retired working on the Airbus A380.
 In his later years at Airbus he was a Logistics and Change Manager.
 For 33 years he has worked with the Bristol Soup Run Trust, a registered charity helping people who are sleeping rough in Bristol.
 He was chairperson for the charity for several years.

 Since retiring he has been a U.K co-ordinator for a small orphanage in India called Haven Home which he visits every year.
 For the last nine years he has been a Parish Councillor in Downend and Bromley Heath.
 He was awarded the BEM in 2013.

-Laura Walder – Parent
+Laura Walder – Safeguarding

 Laura joined the School Council in 2015 and has a child at the school.
 Since university Laura has worked for various Bristol charities and joined Watershed in 2008, where she is now Head of Facilities